Path

 a sheet of paper from the bolt, more long

 than wide.
 A scroll.
-Beginning to work,
+A tower.
+Beginning

-she intends to make the paper more
+to work, she intends to make the paper more

 neutral.
 Covers the whole thing with green.